Importance of Preventing Condensation in Shipping Container Home

 First of all, a typical class II vapor barrier like the sheet of polyethylene has only limited, but still non-zero permeability.
 Also, it’s impossible to guarantee the continuity of the barrier.
-It will be perforated by drywall’s nails, screws, there will be openings for electrical outlets, plumbing, intersections of sheets, light fixtures etc. Bottom line – the migration of air and vapor may take significantly more time, but it will happen.
+It will be perforated by drywall nails, and screws, and there will be openings for electrical outlets, plumbing, intersections of sheets, light fixtures, etc. Bottom line – the migration of air and vapor may take significantly more time, but it will happen.

 Summarizing – the extra interior vapor barrier is a recipe for disaster.